axelarnetwork/axelar-docs/pages/dev/gmp/gmp-tracker-recovery/error-debugging.md

 ### 2. Error in the destination contract logic

 **What to do next:** We suggest debugging your contract and then making a new call.
-You can try to follow the [Debugging Failed Transaction](/dev/gmp/debugging-failed-transaction) guide.
+You can try to follow the [Debugging your Smart Contract](/dev/gmp/gmp-tracker-recovery/debugging-your-smart-contract) guide.